ethanncyb/clawcmd-depoly/README.md

 ## License

-Part of the ClawCMD Cyber Club infrastructure management system.
+Part of the ClawCMD infrastructure management system.

 ## Support

-For issues or questions, contact the ClawCMD Cyber Club infrastructure team.
+For issues or questions, contact the ClawCMD infrastructure team.